viamrobotics/docs/docs/program/apis/disconnect.md

 ### How does `viam-server` work if your robot loses connectivity during a session?

 If the robot loses connectivity, `viam-server` will timeout and end any current client [*sessions*](/program/apis/sessions/) on this robot.
-When its session times out, each client is asked to time-out of any ongoing operations by the automatically-configured `SessionsClient` of your robot.
+When its session times out, each client is asked to cancel any ongoing operations by the automatically-configured `SessionsClient` of your robot.
 Any active commands will be cancelled, stopping any moving parts, and no new commands will be able to reach the robot until the connection is restored.